adil-106/adil-106/README.md

 Software Development Engineer | Full-Stack Developer
 ----------------------------------------------------

-I'm Adil Iqbal, a passionate software developer based in Toronto, Canada.
+I'm Adil Iqbal, a passionate software developer based in Canada.
 With over 2 years of professional experience, I've collaborated with cross-border clients and teams at Infosys and freelanced in Canada.
 Currently, I'm immersed in building a React-Redux application and diving deep into Asynchronous Redux with Thunk and Saga.

 My technical repertoire includes a wide array of languages and tools, from JavaScript and Node.js to AWS services like EC2 and DynamoDB.
 I'm also certified in Microsoft Azure Cloud Fundamentals (AZ-900).
 My project portfolio includes a diverse range of accomplishments, from crafting sleek payment processing apps to optimizing autonomous vehicle path planning algorithms.